bingliran/test-zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperJMX.md

 The class
 _org.apache.zookeeper.server.quorum.QuorumPeerMain_
 will start a JMX manageable ZooKeeper server.
 This class registers the proper MBeans during initialization to support JMX monitoring and management of the instance.
 See _bin/zkServer.sh_ for one example of starting ZooKeeper using QuorumPeerMain.

 <a name="ch_console"></a>

 ## Run a JMX console

 There are a number of JMX consoles available which can connect to the running server.
 For this example we will use Sun's _jconsole_.

 The Java JDK ships with a simple JMX console named [jconsole](http://java.sun.com/developer/technicalArticles/J2SE/jconsole.html) which can be used to connect to ZooKeeper and inspect a running server.
 Once you've started ZooKeeper using QuorumPeerMain start _jconsole_, which typically resides in _JDK_HOME/bin/jconsole_

 When the "new connection" window is displayed either connect to local process (if jconsole started on the same host as Server) or use the remote process connection.

 By default the "overview" tab for the VM is displayed (this is a great way to get insight into the VM btw).
-Select the "MBeans" tab.
+Select the " MBeans" tab.

 You should now see _org.apache.ZooKeeperService_ on the left hand side.
 Expand this item and depending on how you've started the server you will be able to monitor and manage various service related features.

 Also note that ZooKeeper will register log4j MBeans as well.
 In the same section along the left hand side you will see "log4j".
 Expand that to manage log4j through JMX.
 Of particular interest is the ability to dynamically change the logging levels used by editing the appender and root thresholds.
 Log4j MBean registration can be disabled by passing _-Dzookeeper.jmx.log4j.disable=true_ to the JVM when starting ZooKeeper.
 In addition, we can specify the name of the MBean with the _-Dzookeeper.jmx.log4j.mbean=log4j:hierarchy=default_ option, in case we need to upgrade an integrated system using the old MBean name (`log4j:hierarchy = default`).

 <a name="ch_reference"></a>

 ## ZooKeeper MBean Reference

 This table details JMX for a server participating in a replicated ZooKeeper ensemble (ie not standalone).
 This is the typical case for a production environment.

 ### MBeans, their names and description